 Comprehensive Guide to Six Major Hardness Testers

 In industrial production, quality testing, and scientific research, hardness is a key property for understanding metals and other materials.
 The most common tool for measuring hardness is the hardness tester.
-There are many types, such as Brinell, Rockwell, Vickers, Leeb, Webster, and ultrasonic hardness testers.
+There are many types, such as Brinell, Rockwell, Vickers, Leeb, Webster, and Ultrasonic hardness testers.
 Each type has different testing principles and applications.
 Some are better for large castings, others for precision parts, and some are ideal for quick on-site testing.
 This article will explain the principles, applications, and pros and cons of these six common hardness testers.

 I. Brinell Hardness Tester